tpnguyen-1999/E-Wallet-Company-Data-Wrangling/README.md

 |Top Up Money Transaction|	290502|	108606478829|	110409|	110409|
 |Transfer Money Transaction|	341177|	37033171492|	39021|	34585|
 |Withdraw Money Transaction|	33725|	23418181420|	24814|	24814|

+- Top-Up Money Transactions dominate in volume, reaching over 108 billion, closely followed by Payment Transactions at 71.85 billion.
+This indicates that users are regularly adding funds to their accounts.
+- Payment Transactions lead in both transaction volume (398,677) and the number of senders and receivers.
+This indicates that payments are the most frequent transaction type, reflecting high activity in daily purchases or services.
+- Transfer Money Transactions also show significant activity, with 341,177 transactions and a volume exceeding 37 billion.
+This suggests a large number of users are utilizing the e-wallet for peer-to-peer transfers.

+## 5. Conclusion
+- The project concentrated on the data wrangling process, cleaning, transforming, and organizing different datasets for analysis.
+- After wrangling the data, key insights were gained about the E-wallet company’s business, including transaction volumes, product performance, and customer behavior.
+- The insights uncovered help guide business strategies and operational improvements for future growth.